 Work on the feature as long as needed.
 Make sure your commits are meaningful and do not cluster separate changes together.

-4. To keep your feature branch fresh and up to date with the latest changes in master, use rebase
+4. To keep your feature branch fresh and up to date with the latest changes in main, use rebase

 Every once in a while during the development update the feature branch with the latest changes in

 main.
 You can do this with:

 In the (somewhat less common) case where other people are also working on the same shared remote feature branch, also

 At this point solve any conflicts that come out of the rebase.